It’s easy to participate in the County of San Diego Deferred Compensation Program. You can get started right away

-Target Date Fund – Set it and forget it investing
+Target Date Fund – Help me do it investing

 Target Date Funds invest in a wide variety of underlying funds to help reduce investment risk.
-So, in addition to the expenses of the Target Date Funds, you pay a proportionate share of the expenses of the underlying funds.
 Target Maturity Funds are designed for people who plan to withdrawal funds during or near a specific year.
 Like other funds, target date funds are subject to market risk and loss.
 Loss of principal can occur at any time, including before, at or after the target date.
 There is no guarantee that target date funds will provide enough income for retirement.

 Your own strategy – Do it yourself investing

-If you want to do it on your own, use the Asset Allocation Tool.
+If you want to do it on your own, use the My Investment Planner.
 This tool helps you determine your investor profile and a suggested asset allocation based on that profile.
-Then check out the complete list of funds offered by your employer and their current performance to help you decide.
+Then check out the complete list of funds offered and their current performance to help you decide.
 Just remember we’re always here if you have questions.

-A flexible option for investors who want to be active in the investment process but also want guidance when they need it is available through the Wilshire Online Advice Tool, offered through Nationwide Investment Advisors, LLC (NIA) in concert with Wilshire Associates (Wilshire).
+A flexible option for investors who want to be active in the investment process but also want guidance when they need it is available through My Investment Planner, a tool offered through Nationwide Investment Advisors, LLC (NIA) in concert with Wilshire Associates (Wilshire).
 You can answer a questionnaire and see specific fund recommendation profiles developed using the Wilshire Investments online tool then decide to implement or modify the recommendations provided.
 Remember to check in regularly to make sure you are on track to reach your investment goals.
-Log into your account to take advantage of the online Advice Tool.
+Log into your account to take advantage of the Tool.